Christmas is always a happy season for most people. But with the New Year beginning, it’s time to hit the ground running.

 7. Learn Fundamental Skills and How to Read Standard Notation

 When exploring Fretboard theory, you’ll need to identify the notes you’re playing, and it will be challenging to do so without knowing how to read the notes.

 You can use great publications to learn reading notes independently or with little assistance from a professional.
 You can search for books online, preferably written by experienced music teachers like university or music school lecturers.

 As you learn new chords, memorize them by visualizing their shapes.
 Take note of the dots’ patterns on chord diagrams, and it’ll be easier to remember the chord shapes.

 When learning chord inversions in various positions and barre chords, it will come in handy.

 Make a plan to listen to music as you try to identify solos and chord progressions.
 Record some of your favorite songs and listen to the chords to see if you can locate them.

 It’s a great way to feel the music and tap into your creativity.

 • What Are the Fundamental Skills?

-The seven must-have skills that form the basis of guitar playing are:
+The seven must-have skills that form the basis of

 Format your practice sessions to include these essential areas so that you’re comfortable playing any kind of music.
 However, try not to touch all seven regions in a single session to avoid getting overwhelmed.